harquail/nook_foldlings_thesis/markdown_chapters/33_UI_Interface_Data_Structures.md

 ##Fold Features

 The central data structure of Foldlings is the fold feature: a representation of a shape drawn by the user that folds in 3D.
 Each fold feature is a single design element — and can be individually created, modified, and deleted.
 There are five subclasses of FoldFeature: MasterCard, BoxFold, FreeForm, Polygon, and V-Fold, representing differences in drawing behavior, geometry, and appearance (the differences are described in detail below).
-Each of these features is a subclass of the FoldFeature superclass.
+Each of these features is a subclass of the base FoldFeature class.

 All fold features have functionality in common: